Last Updated on 20th April 2021

 This article is Part 1 in our Microsoft Teams series.

 Office 365 is our Cloud solution to bring mobility and productivity to your business.
 Office 365 comes with an array of new different services that we have talked about before such as: Skype for Business, Microsoft Flow, Yammer and OneNote.
 The one we haven’t discussed before in our blogs is the new addition to the family: Microsoft Teams.
 Teams is a collaborative tool that will allow your staff to interact in a chat based workspace perfect for the modern way of working.
 Teams brings together your people, their conversations and their content for a more productive way of working.
-We thought we would put together some different ways that Teams could benefit your business.
+Here are some of our favourite Microsoft Teams benefits, and hoe they can help your business.

 The bread and butter of Teams is the chat functionality.
 The app lets you have threaded conversations so everything is recorded in one, easy to find place.
 There’s no more digging through your inbox looking for emails or even the bombardment of emails as group conversations take place.
 Your conversations can take place as a team discussion or you can chat privately.
 There is also the ability to integrate Skype to have audio and video conversations.